lucasdpassos/personal-website/README.md

+My personal website that is being constructed using the tecnologies below:

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.